 Stevenson graduated from Morningside in 2008 with a bachelor of science degree in business administration and earned a master’s degree in business administration from Wayne State in 2010.

 Assistant Coach John Sievert

-John Sievert is in his first season as a Morningside assistant coach following a standout competitive career for the Mustangs.
+John Sievert is in his second season as a Morningside assistant coach following a standout competitive career for the Mustangs.

 Sievert, a 2013 Morningside graduate from Westfield, Iowa, became the second NAIA National Champion in school history when he captured the 197 lb.
 NAIA crown when he won a 3-1 decision against Carl Lawrence of Missouri Valley College in the title match.

 Sievert had a 21-2 record with eight pins during the 2012-13 season and was named the GPAC Wrestler of the Year.

 He finished his career with an 86-32 record with a school-record 44 falls.
 Sievert set a Morningside single-season record with 24 falls during the 2011-12 campaign and had the fastest fall in school history when he pinned Eric Johnson of Calumet College in 13 seconds at the 2013 NAIA National Championships.

 Sievert graduated from Morningside with a degree in business administration and is a 2008 graduate of Akron-Westfield High School.

 Scott Kruger is in his second season as a Mustang assistant coach.
 He is also the equipment manager for the Mustangs' athletic department.

 Kruger was a member of the Mustangs wrestling team during the 2006-07, 2007-08, and 2008-09 seasons.